 - $997,000 transferred to Wastewater Capital Reserve Fund to repay internal borrow for the LED street lighting project

-- Maintaining growth and contaminated sites funding at $3.1 million and $2.6 million respectively
+- Reduction of $500,000 each to the growth and contaminated sites annual transfers, bringing funding to $2.6 million and $2.1 million respectively

 - Incremental investment in 100RE financial strategy of $500,000 increase in each of 2022 and 2023

-- Maintaining City Building Strategy except for one-time transfer in of $7.5 million over three years because of the one-time phase-in funding for Baker District and South End Community Centre
+- Reduction of $109,000 in the base City Building Strategy funding, related to extending the timeframe of funding Digital Services and Customer Service.
+One-time transfer in of $7.5 million over three years because of the one-time phase-in funding for Baker District and South End Community Centre

 Development Charge (DC) Reserve Funds

 - Projected DC collections are $28.5 million and $29 million in 2022 and 2023 respectively, which is about 80 per cent of the collections identified in the DC Background Study and reflective of pre-COVID-19 actual pace of growth

 - Use of DCs for growth-related capital infrastructure will total $63.5 million over 2022 and 2023 as described in the Growth Strategy.